kzupenn/mini-minecraft/README.md

 ## Fixes
 Made rivers and oceans look nicer and less noisy.
 Multithreading was also improved so that running a server-client didn't block terrain generation as much.

+# Aaron Cheng
+## Player Model
+Added player model (Steve) that animates arms/legs along with movement.
+Head rotates to face camera-vector, and body faces x-z forward vector.
+Also drew hand model for each player.
+## PVP
+Added ray-tracing function to send a hit-packet to server when a player is detected.
+## Cube Display
+Added wireframe cube to highlight block (4-block distance) currently selected.

 # Leon Kabue
 ## Day and Night Cycle